Rudra-Sankha-Sinhamahapatra/Encorp-AI/README.md

 ### Workflow
 1. **User Input & Authentication**: Users input prompts through the Next.js frontend.
 Authentication is handled via the Node.js backend with an Auth DB.
-2. **Task Queueing**: The `/generate-ppt` route in the backend pushes the prompt to a Redis queue.
+2. **Task Queueing & Notification**: The backend pushes the prompt to a Redis queue and publishes a notification to the Redis Pub/Sub channel.
-3. **Golang Worker Service**: Polls Redis every second to check for pending tasks.
+3. **Event-Driven Processing**: The Golang worker receives instant notification when new tasks arrive and processes them immediately.
-4. **Gemini AI Processing**: Once a task is found, the Golang worker calls the Gemini API, processes the response, and pushes the structured JSON output back to Redis.
+4. **Gemini AI Processing**: The Golang worker calls the Gemini API, processes the response, and pushes the structured JSON output back to Redis.
+5. **Status Updates**: The worker updates job status in Redis at each stage (processing, completed, failed).
-5. **Polling Mechanism**: The frontend continuously polls the backend API (every 3 seconds) until the job reaches 100% completion.
+6. **Polling Mechanism**: The frontend polls the backend API until the job is complete.
-6. **Slide Preview**: The JSON response is used to render a preview of the slides.
+7. **Slide Preview**: The JSON response is used to render a preview of the slides with both bullet points and descriptive paragraphs.
-7. **Export Options**: Users can export slides as:
+8. **Export Options**: Users can export slides as:
    - **PDF** (via jsPDF)
    - **PPT** (via pptgenx)